misterfifths/jutil/README.md

 Say what now?
 ------------
-In its simplest form, jutil accepts JSON-formatted data, provides you an environment to run a script against it, and prints out the return value of that script.
+In its simplest form, jutil accepts JSON-formatted data, provides you an environment to run some JavaScript against it, and prints out the return value of that script.
 For instance:

 ````sh
 $ curl -s http://graph.facebook.com/4 | jutil 'return name'